satwikkansal/wtfpython/README.md

 [![WTFPL 2.0][license-image]][license-url]

-Python, being awesome by design high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
+Python, being a beautifully designed high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
 But sometimes, the outcomes of a Python snippet may not seem obvious to a regular user at first sight.

 Here is a fun project attempting to collect such classic and tricky examples of unexpected behaviors in Python and discuss what exactly is happening under the hood!